uliss92/data_cleaning/Electricity Contract Selection/README.md

 # Data Cleaning on Electricity Usage Data
 ### Summary
-In this project i have been provided with data of Electricity Provider Company.
-As data was in a unstructured and unsorted format i had to clean data and turn it into usable format.
-My second task was select optimal contract based on usage history.
+In this project I have been provided with data on Electricity Provider companies.
+As data was in an unstructured and unsorted format I had to clean data and turn it into a usable format.
+My second task was a select optimal contracts based on usage history.

 ### Electricity Contract Selection